Ben-Johnson-0/Set-Game/README.md

 | Oval    | Red    | 1      | Solid   |
 | Tilde   | Green  | 2      | Striped |
 | Diamond | Purple | 3      | Open    |

-## Goal

-The goal is for player(s) to find sets of three cards.
-A set is a group of cards where each of the attributes of the cards are either all the same variation or none of them are the same.

 ## Gameplay Overview